JCYrepresents/HGT-Archaea-Workflows/Config_files/Config_Files.md

 ### Important Note

-- **Ensure that .faa** files contain gene names and product annotations in the fasta header for the script to function correctly.
+- **Ensure that .faa** files contain gene names and product annotations in the fasta header before running the **Adding details Snakemake script** to function correctly.

 ### Configuration Overview